 How would you describe your style of wedding photography?

 What is the feedback like from your clients?
-What do they love about your approach, service and images?

 How do you help couples to relax in front of the lens?